konaendu/vlamax/README.md

-# vlamax
 # VlaMax Calculator

 Link: https://konaendurance.com/vlamaxcalc/

-Hey folks,

-here are the formulas I used for the calculator:
+Here are the formulas I used for the calculator:

 # 1. Calculate VLaMAx with the help of bodyweight & height and then go on to calculate VO2ss: